 Potomac Phil – Washington

 Potomac Phil is a bit less "lively" than his fellow rodents – he is stuffed.
 Yes, organizers help the taxidermied groundhog to the podium every year to predict not only the weather but political climate as well.
-The Dupont Circle Business Improvement District puts on the annual event and calls Potomac Phil, the National Groundhog.
+The Dupont Circle Business Improvement District puts on the annual event in Washington, D.C. and calls Potomac Phil, the National Groundhog.

 General Beauregard Lee – Jackson, Georgia